top of page

 We start all of our design processes with a drawing in fine line pen.
 We are influenced by the beauty of the natural environment and prefer to draw from life or photographs we have taken.

 Once we have our drawings we transfer them onto our lino blocks using graphite pencils.
 Once on the block this is when we make our finishing touches to the design.
-Details are then once again made in pen, this time we like to draw the areas that will be inked up, so everything left we know to carve out.

 About: About Our Store